bpt26/usher_wiki/docs/source/tutorials.rst

 The other option is simpler and more direct.
 Internal node identifiers can be passed directly through a two-column tsv and those nodes will be assigned as clade roots.

 .. warning::
     Internal node names are not maintained when saving and loading from a .pb file.
-It is not guaranteed that internal node names will correspond directly between two .pb files, so use the latter method with caution.
+It is not guaranteed that internal node names will correspond directly between two .pb files, so use the direct assignment method with caution.

-An example matUtils annotate workflow is included in the :ref:`Usher Quickstart <matUtils-quickstart>`
+An example matUtils annotate workflow is included in the :ref:`Usher Quickstart <matutils-quickstart>`.

 .. _uncertainty:
 --------------------------------------------